-Join Tim Grey for an in-depth discussion in this video Configuring custom modes on the Canon 7D Mark II, part of Performance Tuning the Canon 7D Mark II.
+Join Tim Grey for an in-depth discussion in this video Configuring custom modes on the Canon 7D Mark II, part of Canon 7D Mark II: Tips, Tricks, & Techniques.

 - You're probably already familiar with…the basic exposure modes…that are available on most cameras.…That includes for example, the manual exposure mode,…aperture priority and shutter priority modes.…On the 7D Mark II, we can actually define…custom exposure modes, now they're not actually…exposure modes, per se, but rather a saved set…of camera settings so that we can very quickly…get to a particular configuration on the camera.…As just one example, I frequently shoot HDR images…or High Dynamic Range images where I need…a set of bracketed images at different exposures…that I'll then assemble later in the computer.…